anhbiphan/Project_Bitcoin/README.md

 - Outside of the True High/Lows, I was able to find other price points that could be possible high/low.
 - The window period for MACD influenced the prediction of the model.
 So adjusting the window can help improve or diminish the results.

-### Methods Used
-* Statistics
-* Data Cleaning
-* Data Organizing/Exploring
-* Feature Engineering
-* Machine Learning
-* Data Visualization
-* Predictive Modeling

-### Metrics Used:
-- roc_auc_score : I wanted a metric that shows to well the model distingushes between two classes.
-- Standard Deviation

-### Technologies
-* Python
-* Pandas, Jupyter
-* Matplotlib
-* Numpy
-* Scikit learn

-## Needs of this project
-- data exploration/descriptive statistics
-- data processing/cleaning
-- statistical modeling
-- high/low indications
-- help solidify our trading choices
-- give us an idea or estimate of where the high/lows are and what they look like

 #### Project Members: